 Brighton’s Community Stadium, St Mary’s, Stadium MK, Brentford Community Stadium, Bramall Lane, Leigh Sports Village, New York Stadium, Manchester Academy Stadium, Old Trafford, and Wembley.

 Overall there are 10 stadiums across nine host cities.

 The cities are set to be “transformed”, partly thanks to the fact that Arts Council England has awarded £800k to the Euros to run an art and cultural program alongside the tournament, funded via the National Lottery.

 Tournament organizers have faced criticism for their choice of venues, with Man City’s Academy stadium holding just 7,000 fans at capacity.

 Wembley Stadium on July 31.

-The Lionesses fell at the semi-final stage at the last tournament in 2017, losing to the Netherlands who went on to beat Denmark to the trophy.
+The Lionesses fell to the semi-final stage of the last tournament in 2017, losing to the Netherlands who went on to beat Denmark to the trophy.